 These access points are sorted by rating, with #1 being the highest.
 However, each represents a different use case, so, depending on your situation, any of them can be the most applicable.

 Generally, all of these access points can work with any router when used as a single unit.
-However, they do require a UniFi Cloud Gateway (a.k.a. “router”) when used as a system to deliver the best performance.
+However, they do require a UniFi Cloud Gateway (a.k.a. “router”) when used as a system for optimal performance.
 In this case, the most flexible option is a non-Wi-Fi gateway, or one with the same Wi-Fi standard integrated.

 For example, if you get a tri-band UniFi access point, it’s best to use it with a tri-band UniFi Cloud Gateway.
 It’s worth noting, though, that UniFi Cloud Gateways are also flexible in terms of Wi-Fi management, and you generally can use any of them with any of UniFi access points of any Wi-Fi standard.
 It’s just a matter of configuration.